tytydraco/yessleep/out/I_work_at_a_funeral_home_Some_of_the_dead_bodies_are_smiling_Part_1.md

 They were grotesque.

 The first one came on a cold, rainy day.
-Her name was Amber Reese, and she was thirty-one years old.
+Her name was Amber, and she was thirty-one years old.
 Much younger than the bodies I usually worked with.
 She’d died of a sudden blood clot.

 As much as I liked my job, I hated dealing with the younger ones.
 Before I even unzipped the body bag, I was imagining the small children she may have left behind.
 The aging parents, grieving their daughter.
 The friends and family mourning a life gone too soon.